-Setting attributes and codes in music scheduling software can be tedious and time consuming.
+Setting attributes and codes in music scheduling software is tedious and time-consuming.
 It’s also confusing to many programmers.
 There are so many options, and we want to use all the power of the software to generate a perfect music flow.
-Many times, over-coding a library is counter productive, and that’s especially true with what most software programs call Mood.
-Mood coding is an attribute that can cause conflicts with other settings.
+Many times, over-coding a library is counterproductive.
+That’s especially true with what most software programs call Mood.
+Mood coding is an attribute that often causes conflicts with other settings.

 In this article, I discuss how to properly use mood coding in music scheduling.
 Including:

 - The difference between tempo, energy, and mood coding.

 - The definition of mood coding and how to use it properly.

 - How to apply mood coding to your station.

 - An over-the-top finishing touch that takes your station from really good to great!

 - How to experiment and tweak rule settings for best results.